M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 ### Gender-Neutral Language

 Avoid gender-specific pronouns when writing documentation.
 There are a number of techniques for using gender-neutral language.
-The list below provides alternative ways of writing in a gender-neutral manner the sentence _"The user can enter his e-mail address and his full name in the personal information fields"_:
+The list below provides alternative ways of writing in a gender-neutral manner the sentence _"The user can enter his e-mail address and his full name in the personal information fields."_

 * Use the imperative mood: